luizppa/bezier-curve-visualization/README.md

 # Bezier Curve Visualization

-A didatic and interactable bezier curve visualization made in Unity.
+A didactic and interactive bezier curve visualization made in Unity.

 > A work in progress!